maromatorio/Menshen/README.md

 This app is designed to solve a personal annoyance - I live in an old New York apartment with a [typical 4-wire intercom](https://www.intercom-parts.com/apartment-stations/) and a shared front door at the street.
 I have a limited number of keys, so if I'm not in the apartment to buzz a guest/cleaning/delivery person inside, the only option is to give them my key.

 This app solves my problem by allowing a user to send a message via SMS (passcodes optional) to a [Twilio](https://www.twilio.com/) number, which in turn sends a request to an Amazon API Gateway endpoint that triggers a Lambda function.
-The Lambda function communicates via REST API with a [Particle Core](https://www.particle.io/) in my apartment, which uses an [attached relay](https://docs.particle.io/datasheets/particle-shields/#relay-shield) that's wired to my intercom to buzz my building's front door open.
+The Lambda function communicates via REST API with a [Particle Core](https://www.particle.io/) in my apartment, which uses an ~~[attached relay](https://docs.particle.io/datasheets/particle-shields/#relay-shield)~~ that's wired to my intercom to buzz my building's front door open.
+As of 2021, the Core and original Relay Shield are no longer available; new hardware would be the [Photon](https://store.particle.io/products/photon?_pos=1&_sid=d0ce7703e&_ss=r) and [this 3rd Party Relay board](https://www.tindie.com/products/brlabelectronics/particle-photon-relay-shield-2-channel/).

 This app was originally based on [this project](https://github.com/awslabs/lambda-apigateway-twilio-tutorial).